 The period between possible conception and a confirmed pregnancy is often called the two-week wait.
 During this phase, many women begin “symptom-spotting,” wondering whether every twinge or sensation could be an early sign of pregnancy.1

-What Causes Pregnancy Symptoms?
+What Causes Early Pregnancy Symptoms?

 Related: Pregnancy Hormones: What’s Happening